 Rachel (Stubbings) is probably best known for creating dark and often sad comedy films.
-Her short Good Grief, directed by Jim Owen, was selected by shortoftheweek.com and screened at Bafta as well as film festivals around the world.
+Her short Good Grief, directed by Jim Owen, produced by Matthew Mulot, was selected by shortoftheweek.com and screened at BAFTA as well as film festivals around the world.
 Good Grief is now being developed as a feature length version.

-Rachel is currently being commissioned by Oscar winning production company Grain Media (The White Helmets, Virunga, Superbob) to write a feature film with director Jon Drever and has also written various television and online commercials for them.
+Rachel is currently being commissioned by Oscar winning production company Grain Media (The White Helmets, Virunga, Superbob) to write a screenplay with director Jon Drever and has written various television/online commercials and two series for BBC Learning for them.

-Rachel also runs and curates Shooting The Breeze at Shortwave Cinema.
+Always a lover of film, Rachel runs and curates Shooting The Breeze at Kino Cinema in Bermondsey.
 A lovely little film night attracting filmmakers from all over the place including the Daniels, Jim Cummings, Alice Lowe and The Blaine Brothers.

 Once a stand-up, Rachel has written and performed in two solo shows at the Edinburgh Festival which went on to have extended runs at The Soho Theatre and Kings Place in London.
 Now more or less a hermit, Rachel writes for other comics on shows like 8 Out Of 10 Cats (E4), Mock The Week (BBC2) and The Last Leg (C4).